MihirD77/mihirdaiv-firstwebsite/README.md

-My Personal Portfolio
+# My Personal Portfolio

-Add Name on first page with Age

-Scroll down for qualifications
-SSC HSC CET JEE, etc.

-Add course and certifications
-Skills
-Hobbies
+Welcome to my Portfolio! it will be up soon when I learn HTML and CSS